It is very simple to install the latest release of Oracle VirtualBox on your Ubuntu Jammy Jellyfish (22.04) by following the instructions below.

 Install VirtualBox from .deb binary package

-To start the procedure, you need to first download the VirtualBox binary package as per your Ubuntu or Debian version.
+To start the procedure, you need to first download the VirtualBox binary package as per your Ubuntu or Debian version from the official webpage.

 You can click on the below button to be redirected to the Oracle website.